User Guide

 This plugin integrates variables along the surface labeled as name.
 It provides both integrated and averaged values.

-— compute forces for every iter-out for steady simulationint
+iter-out— compute forces for every iter-out for steady simulationint

-— compute forces for every dt-out for unsteady simulationfloat
+dt-out— compute forces for every dt-out for unsteady simulationfloat

-— items to integrate.
+items— items to integrate.
 Each item is separated by commastrings

 item — expression of item.
 As well as reserved variables for initial and boundary conditions, nx, ny, nz, which denote the component normal vector, can be used to express item.